tuliocastro/customers-range/README.md

     java -jar server/target/intercom-customer-finder.jar

-Then a server will be running in `http://localhost:4567/` and the endpoint `/customer` created:
+Using this command wihout any argument, will start a server which will be running in `http://localhost:4567/` and the endpoint `/customer` available:
 * [POST] /customer: Add a file as parameter to consume this endpoint and receive the list of customers in 100km

 ### 3 - Client